Ukraine and rebels back peace plan, ceasefire from Friday

 Government troops had been on the offensive since Poroshenko took office in June, squeezing the rebels into two provincial capitals, Donetsk and Luhansk.
 But last week the rebels turned the tide with an advance along the coast of the Sea of Azov.

-A NATO officer, speaking on condition of anonymity, said NATO believed several thousand Russian troops were in Ukraine with hundreds of tanks and armored vehicles.
+A NATO officer, speaking on condition of anonymity, said NATO believed several thousand Russian troops were in Ukraine with hundreds of tanks and armoured vehicles.

 (Additional reporting by Aleksandar Vasovic in Mariupol, Pavel Polityuk and Gareth Jones in Kiev, Katya Golubkova and Timothy Heritage in Moscow and Kylie MacLellan in Newport; Writing by Peter Graff; Editing by Giles Elgood and Will Waterman)